rohrerj/scion/doc/dev/design/FABRID.rst

 Implementation
 ================

-The implementation will be implemented in a single pullrequest.
+The implementation will be implemented in the following steps:

+- Support in the border router to set MPLS labels to outgoing packets

+- The basic FABRID implementation as described in this design document

+- Full FABRID with path validation also at source